Faculty Writing Fellowship

 - Drafting and revising writing (broadly defined) assignments, evaluation criteria, and assessment tools for meetings.

-- Assign students from the Spring course related to the fellowship work to attend the Celebration of Student Writing , typically during the third week of April.
+- Assign students from the Spring course related to the fellowship work to attend the Celebration of Student Writing , typically during the third week of April, on Friday.

-- Attend with your students and give 5-minute presentation at the Celebration of Student Writing .
+- Attend with your students the Celebration of Student Writing .

 Fellowship proposals will be selected based on the following criteria: